molaycule/js-design-patterns/README.md

 **Prototype Pattern** - Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

 **Singleton Pattern** - Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

+### Structural Patterns
+Structural patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

+**Facade Pattern** - Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.